Skip to content

 Manifest Structure

-Every Kraken manifest follows this structure:
+Every application manifest follows this structure:

 type: Application # Always "Application"